How to Choose the Best Post Surgery Bra: Promote Recovery, Ease Discomfort

 Front-closure bras are often recommended by doctors who use the axillary or underarm incision technique.

-Sports Bras — Many women are most comfortable in sports bras after surgery.
-As long as it provides ample support and compression, a sports bra can be a great option.
+Many women are most comfortable in sports bras after surgery.
+As long as it provides ample support and compression, a sports bra can be a good option.

 Make sure to choose one that’s made of breathable fabric, with no underwire.
 In some cases, your doctor may recommend switching from a surgical bra to a sports bra a week or two after surgery.

-Mastectomy Bras — Certain models of post-op bras are specifically designed for mastectomy patients, as they feature pockets to hold the breast prosthesis or forms.
+Certain models of post-op bras are specifically designed for mastectomy patients following breast cancer treatment.
+These bras feature pockets to hold a breast prosthesis or forms.
 Many patients use these bras to hold their breast forms long after surgery, but they’re also designed to promote healing.

-Compression Vests — This type of bra, also called a surgical vest, is similar to a traditional post-surgery bra but extends further down the waist, creating the appearance of a vest.
+This type of bra, also called a surgical vest, is similar to a traditional post-surgery bra but extends further down the waist, similar to the appearance of a vest.

-Your doctor may recommend purchasing a compression vest if he or she thinks you need extra protection around the incision sites.
-For example, if your doctor uses the inframammary (or breast fold) approach beneath the breast, he or she may recommend a post-surgical vest so that the incisions are not disturbed.
+Your doctor may recommend purchasing a compression vest if they think that you need extra protection around the incision sites.
+For example, if your doctor uses the inframammary (or breast fold) approach beneath the breast, they may recommend a post-surgical vest so that the incisions are not disturbed.

-Bands help shape and support the breasts, but don’t alleviate discomfort or provide compression.
+Bands help shape and support the breasts, but don’t help with discomfort or provide compression.
 For these reasons, they’re often used alongside a breast surgery bra.

 They come in an amazing array of styles, from classic front-closure bras to full-body shapers.
 Post-surgical shapewear is often recommended for those who have had breast surgeries, tummy tucks and butt lifts.
 They’re often stretchier and more form-fitting than traditional surgical bras.